alexhsamuel/ora/docs/ontology.md

 ====

-A _date_ is a social construct that represents a period of time of approximately 24 hours corresponding to one rotation of the Earth in a specific geographical area.
+A _date_ is a social construct that represents a period of time of approximately 24 hours corresponding roughly to one rotation of the Earth in a specific geographical area.

 A date is specific to time zone geography; for example, Monday, 2016 March 15 in Tokyo starts and ends earlier than Monday, 2016 March 15 in New York.
 The same